Florida good Samaritan shot dead after picking up tabs at Waffle House

 "As the fight continued, the suspect took the handgun from his pants and shot Brewer in the head," the statement said.

-Deputies had already been called to the Waffle House to disperse a large crowd, but when they got there, they discovered a murder scene.
-Hicks was arrested shortly after the deputies arrived, according to the sheriff's department.
+Deputies had already been called to the Waffle House to disperse a "large unruly crowd," but when they got there, they discovered a murder scene, Rhodenizer said.
+Hicks was arrested about two minutes after deputies arrived, he said, adding that a 9mm handgun was found at the scene.

 Hicks is being held without bail on charges of first-degree premeditated murder and carrying an unlicensed firearm, according to Alachua County Jail records.